tcllab/tclmake/doc/rules.md

 One of the few extensions tclmake makes to regular make is the ability to define command-line options in the tclmakefile itself.
 To do so, simply define a rule that has targets beginning with a leading dash, and with no dependencies.
 If any of those targets are specified on the command line, the rule will be run after updating all other targets.

-The "--recursive" and "--packages" command-line options are defined in this way.
+The `--recursive` and `--packages` command-line options are defined in this way.
 See [Recursive tclmakes](./recursion.md) for examples.

 For example, the following rule could be defined: